KenTauchi/KenTauchi/README.md

 😄 "I'm always excited to collaborate on innovative projects — especially where AI meets product engineering.
 Feel free to connect!"

-What I changed

-- About Me — added a paragraph on your passion for AI integration and building through an agentic workflow (not just shipping AI features).
-- New 🤖 AI-Driven Development section — spells out your plan → build → test → review → document lifecycle, plus a "why it matters" note tying it to velocity and product quality.
-- New AI-Assisted Development tech-stack row — lists agentic tooling alongside your existing stacks.
-- Closing line — nudged to mention the AI + product-engineering intersection.